csinva/csinva.github.io/_notes/research_ovws/ovw_interp.md

 ## improving models

 - [Interpretations are useful: penalizing explanations to align neural networks with prior knowledge](https://arxiv.org/abs/1909.13584) (rieger et al. 2020)
+  - [Refining Neural Networks with Compositional Explanations](https://arxiv.org/abs/2103.10415) (yao et al. 21) - human looks at saliency maps of interactions, gives natural language explanation, this is converted back to interactions (defined using IG), and then regularized
 - [Right for the Right Reasons: Training Differentiable Models by Constraining their Explanations](https://arxiv.org/abs/1703.03717)
+-
 - [Explain to Fix: A Framework to Interpret and Correct DNN Object Detector Predictions](https://arxiv.org/pdf/1811.08011.pdf)
 - [Understanding Misclassifications by Attributes](https://arxiv.org/abs/1910.07416)
 - [Improving VQA and its Explanations by Comparing Competing Explanations](https://arxiv.org/abs/2006.15631) (wu et al. 2020)